learn-co-curriculum/distinct-pair-sum/README.md

 **Fork and then clone me!**

 Given an input Array and a target value `k`, return all distinct pairs of consecutive numbers that add up to `k`.
 A pair is distinct if no other pair contains the same numbers.
+The order of the pairs and order of the values in each pair does not matter, e.g. we consider [[2, 8], [7, 3]] to be the same as [[3, 7], [8, 2]].

 ```
 Input: [0, 1, 1, 2, 0, 1, 1], 2